Check out our price breakdown of medical schools in Lithuania

 The reasonable tuition fees and living costs attract many students from Western Europe.
 At the same time, the local culture is particularly appealing to German and Polish students.
 Add the centuries of traditions in higher education, and you’ll understand why Lithuania is an attractive destination for medical studies.

 Do you feel like packing yet?

-Unfortunately, no. Lithuanian universities don't offer graduate entry programmes.
+Unfortunately, no. Lithuanian universities don't offer graduate entry.

 Yes.
-Both university require you to sit a SAT or MCAT test.
+Both universities require you to sit an SAT or MCAT test.

 It takes six years to become a doctor in Lithuania.
 The first two are theoretical, followed by three years of clinical practice and then an internship in the final year.

 Yes.
 You can go to Lithuania, obtain a medical degree there, and then return home to practise medicine in the UK or wherever you wish.
 Medical degrees from Lithuania are internationally recognised.

 Yes, Lithuania is extremely safe for students from abroad.
 Crime rates are negligibly low in pretty much every student community.